 They’re kind, and mostly they mean well.
 And it shows.

 Here’s the sort of thing I’m talking about—

 Once when I was getting estimates for some body work on my car, I showed up at this one body shop in the late afternoon, hot and tired—it was the last shop on my route.

 When I walked in, I spotted a stack of styrofoam take-out containers that could only mean one thing: someone’s bbq dinner fundraiser.
 So I told the woman at the desk I’d take one, figuring it was about $5.
 She told me, “Oh, no, Sug’, you can have one; we bought extras.”

 I insisted on paying, she insisted on me not paying.
-She won.

 Then she sat me down in the little waiting area, brought me a bottle of bbq sauce for the big bbq chicken leg and thigh I beheld, a brand-new roll of paper towels, a fork for the green beans and the lemon chiffon cake, and then asked me if I wanted an Orange Crush or a Dr. Pepper, and by the way, what story did I want to watch on the television, that she’d change the channel for me.

 This sort of thing is good for the world.

 People do things like this around here—they’re just good to each other for the most part.